shanjcu/web-framework/docs/jcu-customisations/building.md

    [plugins](http://editorconfig.org/#download) available.

 1. Visit the [web framework repository]({{ site.repo }}) repository and clone it.
 You'll find clone URLs at the top-left side of the page.
+Ensure that you clone the repository *recursively*, which ensures that third-party submodules are also obtained.
 For those using a terminal, run:

-       git clone {{ site.repo }}
+       git clone --recursive {{ site.repo }}

 1. Ensure all of the [Build tools](../../getting-started/build-tools) needed are installed on your system.